Ocho Kandelikas

 "Ocho Kandelikas" (lit.
 'Eight Little Candles') is a Ladino song celebrating the holiday of Hanukkah, written by the Jewish-American composer Flory Jagoda in 1983.

 The song is sung in Ladino, an Old Spanish-derived language traditionally associated with the Sephardic Jewish community.
 The song is often performed in an Argentine tango-rhythm with accompanying accordion and violins.
 The lyrics of the song describe a child's joy of lighting the candles on the menorah.

+Performances

 The song has been recorded and performed by: